Building a Caring Classroom Learning Community

 While it is understood that the primary role of faculty is to bring their expertise to the classroom and that most faculty are not mental health clinicians, we (as well as our programs and departments) are on the frontline engaging with students on a daily basis.
 This gives faculty a unique opportunity to support students and build a culture of caring on campus.

-This learning community will help instructors construct a classroom environment that will support the well-being and mental health of our students.
-Participants will develop methods for incorporating life skills and resilience into their current course content and pedagogical practices.
-To facilitate this development, we will be partnering with the following non-profit organizations focusing on adolescent and young adult mental health.
+This learning community helped instructors construct a classroom environment that supports the well-being and mental health of our students.
+Participants developed methods for incorporating life skills and resilience into their current course content and pedagogical practices.
+To facilitate this development, we partnered with the following non-profit organizations focusing on adolescent and young adult mental health.
 The JED Foundation is the largest non-profit organization focusing on the mental health of adolescents and young adults.
 The Steve Fund is the largest non-profit mental health organization focusing on the mental health of students of color.
 The Trevor Project is the only national mental health non-profit organization focusing on the LGBTQ+ community.
 The Healthy Minds Network at the University of Michigan is one of the nation’s premier research organizations contributing to adolescent and young adult mental health.
 Facilitators from each of these organizations will be participating in the learning community.

 In 2018, The Steve Fund and the JED Foundation partnered to develop and promote the Equity in Mental Health Framework, a comprehensive approach to mental health promotion.
 This comprehensive approach includes seven strategic areas that should be addressed in any community-wide effort to support mental health, substance abuse, and suicide prevention (JED Foundation, 2021):